Mediawen/watson-go-sdk/README.md

 - Text To Speech API [demo](https://speech-to-text-demo.mybluemix.net/).
 - Speech To Text API [demo](https://text-to-speech-demo.mybluemix.net/).
-- At [MediaWen International](http://mediawen.com), we use these technologies to enhance our platform of closed captioning, subtitling, and automatic dubbing: [STVHub](http://stvhub.com).
-By example, we generated the voice over (or Automatic Dubbing) on video of the French Minister of Foreign Affairs.
+- At [MediaWen International](http://mediawen.com), we use these technologies to enhance [STVHub](http://stvhub.com): our platform for closed captioning, subtitling, and automatic dubbing.

+  By example, we generated the voice over (or Automatic Dubbing) on a video of the French Minister of Foreign Affairs anouncing the Climate Change Conference [COP21](http://www.cop21.gouv.fr/) hosted in Paris, December 2015.
 Just watch it and listen in [Spanish](https://www.youtube.com/watch?v=tF852LsSwoo) and [English](https://www.youtube.com/watch?v=8sWZMea-q2I) IBM/Watson Speech Synthesis brought to you on video by [STVHub](http://stvhub.com):

 ![Automatic Dubbing image](doc/img/fabius.jpg)